This policy sets out the council’s strategy for maintaining financial reserves.

 2.2 The general reserve will be replenished as part of the budget process in any year where it has been utilised for unexpected/emergency expenditure.

-2.3 The council will hold a general reserve of at least 25% of its net revenue expenditure NRE this is the difference between its budgeted income and expenditure less any budgeted capital expenditure, expenditure from earmarked reserves and budgeted transfers to reserves.
+2.3 The council will usually hold a general reserve of at least 25% of its net revenue expenditure NRE this is the difference between its budgeted income and expenditure less any budgeted capital expenditure, expenditure from earmarked reserves and budgeted transfers to reserves.

 Earmarked Reserves